EGA-archive/QC/docs/Start_Guide.md

 * A FASTA reference file that matches the reference assembly of the BAM/CRAM
 * A BED file with annotations (same assembly as the BAM/CRAM)
 * `chrnames.json` (download from the `Required_Files` folder in this repository).
-  This must be placed in the same directory where you run the QC pipeline.
+  This must be placed in the same directory where you are running the BAM_pipeline_2.py script.
 * `multiqc_config.yaml` (also from `Required_Files`).
 Needed for generating the MultiQC report.